kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

        ![Picture 1](../Images/sc900-6-6.png)

         >**Note** : If you are not able to see the list of controls as provided in the Screenshot, skip the below steps and start Task 2.
 It takes 2-3 hrs to fetch this list of controls.

-      1. Select **NS-10.
-Microsoft Defender for DNS should be enabled**.
-Note the list of automated assessments (which include automated assessments for AWS) and how each assessment line item provides information including the resource type, failed resources and compliance stations.
-Select the assessments listed.
-Here you see information including a description, Remediation steps, and Affected resources.

           ![Picture 1](../Images/sc900-6-7.png)